 We strongly recommend planning your visit at least six weeks in advance.
 You can request a reservation with our online form.

-West Texas Student Field Experience Scholarships are available for schools in Jeff Davis, Presidio and Brewster counties.
-We gratefully acknowledge the Permian Basin Foundation and the Alternative House Foundation for their support and contribution toward these scholarships.
+Scholarships for the West Texas K-12 Student Field Experience program are available for schools in Jeff Davis, Presidio and Brewster counties as well as those in the Permian Basin region.
+We gratefully acknowledge the Permian Basin Area Foundation and the Trull Foundation for their support and for making these scholarships possible.